 First Mining has no history of commercially producing metals from its mineral exploration properties.
-There can be no assurance that we will successfully establish mining operations or profitably produce gold or other precious metals on any our properties.
+There can be no assurance that we will successfully establish mining operations or profitably produce gold or other precious metals on any of our properties.
 The development of mineral properties involves a high degree of risk and few properties that are explored are ultimately developed into producing mines.
 The commercial viability of a mineral deposit is dependent upon a number of factors which are beyond our control, including the attributes of the deposit, commodity prices, government policies and regulation and environmental protection.
 Fluctuations in the market prices of minerals may render reserves and deposits containing relatively lower grades of mineralization uneconomic.

-None of our properties are currently under development or production.
+While our Springpole Project is currently in development, none of our other mineral properties are currently under development or production.
 The future development of any properties found to be economically feasible will require applicable licenses and permits and will require the construction and operation of mines, processing plants and related infrastructure.
 As a result, the development of any property will be subject to all of the risks associated with establishing new mining operations and business enterprises, including, but not limited to: